Student Reseach Links:

 Who May Present?

-Undergraduate, Master's or Doctoral students currently enrolled at CSU Stanislaus, as well as alumni/alumnae who received their degrees in spring, summer, or fall 2012 are eligible.
+Faculty advisors should encourage students in research, methods, or graduate courses to apply!
+Undergraduate, Master's, and Doctoral students currently enrolled at CSU Stanislaus, as well as alumni/alumnae who received their degrees in spring, summer, or fall 2012 are eligible.

 Students present their research work before a jury and an audience.
-In all categories, oral presentations of papers may not exceed 10 minutes, with an additional three minutes allowed for questions from the jury and the audience.
+Each student has ten (10) minutes to present their work and three (3) minutes to listen and respond to juror and audience questions.
 All entrants may use audio-visual materials as appropriate, and presenters are encouraged to use delivery techniques that promote interaction with the audience.

-- Arts, Humanities, and Social Sciences (Qualitative Design)
+- Undergraduate and Master's Arts, Humanities, and Social Sciences Qualitative

 Note: Individuals with mixed methods design should select the social science category for which s/he wishes to emphasize in the presentation.
 Also note that individuals from the MA/MS Interdisciplinary Studies Program should select the graduate category that best fits her/his research.